badoo/RIBs/android/README.md

 [See here](tutorials/README.md)

 ## WIP
-This is only a preview version.
-Tutorials and documentation are coming soon.
-In the meantime, check out the `app-example` module.
-Some points of interest might be:
+This is a heavily in-progress, preview version.

+Tutorials are in progress.
+In the meantime, you can also check out the `app-example` module.
-- MVICore usage pattern in [MenuInteractor](https://github.com/badoo/RIBs/blob/master/android/app-example/src/main/java/com/badoo/ribs/example/rib/menu/MenuInteractor.kt)
-- View routing example in [SwitcherRouter](https://github.com/badoo/RIBs/blob/master/android/app-example/src/main/java/com/badoo/ribs/example/rib/switcher/SwitcherRouter.kt) + [SwitcherInteractor](https://github.com/badoo/RIBs/blob/master/android/app-example/src/main/java/com/badoo/ribs/example/rib/switcher/SwitcherInteractor.kt)